 Apply some heat from a hair dryer or heat gun to shrink the tube down.
 This results in a strong, professional looking fix.

 If you don’t have enough slack to do the repair this way, simply cut a bit of wire and splice it in using the same technique, just doing it twice.
 This lengthens the wire, giving you enough room to perform the repair.
 Use the same gauge of wire, or one slightly larger.
-Try to avoid using a significantly smaller wire, to avoid voltage drop or overheating.
+Try to avoid using a significantly smaller wire, to prevent voltage drop or overheating.

 A repair carried out this way will look professional, because this is how professionals splice or fix a broken wire when they encounter one.